Paperboy (video game): Ports

-Elite Systems produced a version for the ZX Spectrum which was released in the United Kingdom in September 1986, and went on to release versions for the Commodore 64, BBC Micro, Acorn Electron, Amstrad CPC, Commodore 16 and Commodore Plus/4 over the following months.
+Elite Systems produced a version for the ZX Spectrum which was released in the United Kingdom in September 1986, and went on to release versions for the Commodore 64, BBC Micro, Acorn Electron, Amstrad CPC, Commodore 16, and Plus/4 over the following months.

-A version for the Apple IIGS was released in 1988.
 In the United States, a Nintendo Entertainment System (NES) version was developed by Eastridge Technology and published by Mindscape in December 1988.
 Coverage of the NES version abruptly began at the Summer CES 1988 as a last-minute replacement for a port of the computer title Bad Street Brawler, which was about to be ported to the NES.
-In October 1989, Elite released versions for the Atari ST and PC in the United Kingdom, followed by an Amiga version later that month.
-The game was released for the Famicom by Altron in January 1991.
+An Apple II version was also published by Mindscape that same year, including a slightly modified version for the Apple IIGS (which was highly criticized as a redress of the same 8-bit game).
+In October 1989, Elite released versions for the Atari ST and MS-DOS in the United Kingdom, followed by an Amiga version later that month.

-In the United Kingdom, a Game Boy version by Mindscape was released in October or November 1990.
-A Master System version, by Sega and U.S. Gold, was released in the United Kingdom in November 1990.
-Atari released a version of Paperboy for the Atari Lynx in 1990.
+A Game Boy version by Mindscape was released in North America in July 1990, followed by the United Kingdom in October or November 1990.
+A Master System version by Sega and U.S. Gold was released in the UK in November 1990.
+Atari Corporation released a version of Paperboy for the Atari Lynx in 1990.
 By March 1991, an NES version by Mindscape had been released in the United Kingdom.
-Tengen however released versions for the Sega Genesis and Sega Game Gear in 1992.